wille/nativewindowlib/README.md

 # nativewindowlib

-Small library for working with native windows in Windows using JNA
+Small library for working with native windows in Windows using JNI

+Fork of this project can be found [here](https://github.com/U2ForMeJava/nativewindowlib) which has contributed alot to the developement

 ## Examples